 The BBVA Foundation supports one-off research initiatives of a long-term nature, like the tumor biomarkers project it is currently funding at the Memorial Sloan-Kettering Cancer Center (New York) under the leadership of José Baselga and with the collaboration of the Vall d’Hebron Institute of Oncology.
 This stands alongside the BBVA Foundation-IRB Oncology Research Program with IRB Barcelona, centered on metastasis and conducted in partnership with Joan Massagué’s team at the Memorial Sloan-Kettering Cancer Center.

-The BBVA Foundation Frontiers of Knowledge Awards in Biology and Biomedicine distinguish fundamental contributions to our understanding of the processes governing health and disease.
+The BBVA Foundation Frontiers of Knowledge Award in Biology and Biomedicine distinguishes fundamental contributions to our understanding of the processes governing health and disease.
 The Leonardo Grants in Biomedicine provide support to a network of researchers working on high-impact projects.
 Further, the BBVA Foundation Grants for Scientific Research Teams in Biomedicine fund clinical and translational projects in oncology, cardiology and neurodegenerative diseases.

 Finally, the BBVA Foundation makes the best health knowledge publicly available through a publishing line that includes El libro de la salud (developed with Hospital Clínic de Barcelona) and El libro de las enfermedades alérgicas, among other open-access publications available free of charge from this website.